 Housing Benefits/Universal Credit

 Many residents are able to claim Housing Benefit/Universal Credit to help to pay their rent.
-If you are on low income or in receipt of Job Seekers Allowance, Incapacity Benefit, Income Support, a pension or other welfare benefits you may be entitled to claim.
+If you are on low income or in receipt of a pension or welfare benefits, you may be entitled to claim.
 The amount of the benefit depends on your income, size of your family and the amount of rent you pay.

-Depending on whether you’re a resident of Prima PHA, Prima LCH or Prima Commercial, you may only be eligible for certain benefits or services.
-For welfare benefits advice, please see below or contact your Neighbourhood Officer.
+Depending on whether you’re a resident of Prima PHA, Prima Wirral or Prima Commercial, you may only be eligible for certain benefits or services.
+For welfare benefits advice, please see below or contact your Income Officer.

-If your income or family circumstances change, it is important that you notify the Housing Benefit Office immediately.
-Application forms are available from Prima Group or the Housing Benefit Office.
+If your income or family circumstances change, it is important that you notify the Housing Benefit Office or DWP immediately.
+Application forms are available online.
+If you need help completing these, please contact your Income Officer.

 RAISE are an independent charity that give free, confidential, high quality advice on welfare benefits, debt, and money guidance issues.